DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * Because there is no `output` property specified, the callout places the result by default into the variable `crypto_output`.

-## Example: 256-bit AES(CFB) Encryption with a Passphrase, and a specific IV
+## Example: 256-bit AES(CFB) Encryption with a key derived from a specific Passphrase, and a specific IV

   ```xml
   <JavaCallout name="Java-AesEncrypt1">